Creative Furniture Painting Ideas for Everyone to Enjoy

 Feeling inspired?

-Whether you’re a bold beginner or nervous novice, there is a huge range of options to inspire you.
+Whether you’re a bold beginner or nervous novice, there is a huge range of furniture painting ideas to inspire you.
 They range from small to large, a single colour to a range of painting techniques, or a basic revamp to creating something from scratch.

 Take a look at our blog for more inspiration or find your local stockist online.
 They can advise you on the best Frenchic products for your needs and help you at every step of your creative journey.